Lincoln, Maine

-Lincoln is a town in Penobscot County, Maine.
+Lincoln is a town in Penobscot County, Maine, United States.
 The town's population was 4,853 at the 2020 United States Census.
+It contains the census-designated place of the same name.
 A statue honoring Medal of Honor recipient Gary Gordon was installed in Lincoln, in 2021.
 The 10 ft bronze sculpture faces Gordon's grave at Park Street Cemetery.

 Etymology

 Lincoln is named after Maine's sixth governor, Enoch Lincoln.
+The original name of the settlement was "Mattanawcook" preceding a name change by the Maine state legislature in 1829; it survives in the name of the town high school, Mattanawcook Academy.